PhoenixGlobal/APEX-Mainnet-Node/README.md

 > chmod +x client.sh

+> chmod +x firewall.sh

-Then install the core and configure the settings:
+#####4.
+Then install the core and afterwards the client plus configure the settings
+#####You must provide the following parameters for a successfull setup
+* (-h) Your public server IP > Example: 81.92.144.2
+* (-k) Your miner private key in RAW Format > Example: 7a93d447bffe6d89e690f529a3a0bdff8ff6169172458e04849ef1d4eafd7f86

 > sh install.sh -h "your-public-ip" -k (optional) "your-producer-key"